molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

   - **Editor**

-    Can manage all resources in a group (folders, tables)
+    Can edit all resources in a group (folders, tables)

   - **Viewer**

     Can view all resources in a group (folders, tables)

 When you have setup this basic configuration you can start using MOLGENIS.
-When you want a detailed description to setup groups click [here](guide-ref-security.md).
+A detailed description on how to setup groups can be found [here](guide-ref-security.md).